Katalyst99/alx-higher_level_programming/0x03-python-data_structures/README.md

 Return a new list with True or False, depending on whether the integer at the same position in the original list is a multiple of 2
 The new list should have the same size as the original list You are not allowed to import any module

+11. Delete at:
+Write a function that deletes the item at a specific position in a list.

+Prototype: def delete_at(my_list=[], idx=0):
+If idx is negative or out of range, nothing change (returns the same list) You are not allowed to use pop()
+You are not allowed to import any module